 Suppose a fleet operates with vehicles that currently have AOBRDs.
 After December 18, 2017, if they need to expand their operations, they would have to buy ELDs for the new vehicles (as they won’t be able to install AOBRDs after the ELD mandate becomes mandatory).
 This will create difficulties for fleet managers to manage drivers and overall operations with two different types of logging devices.

-He also explained that getting used to working with a new technology takes time: “You’re going to see a lot of that at the start.
+He also explained that getting used to working with new technology takes time: “You’re going to see a lot of that at the start.
 Stuff’s going to happen.
 Nothing’s perfect.”

-Therefore, it makes more sense for fleets to stick with electronic logging devices and get familiarized with them, instead of wasting valuable time, efforts, and money on AOBRDs which are going to be replaced with ELDs within 24 months.
+Therefore, it makes more sense for fleets to stick with electronic logging devices and get familiarized with them, instead of wasting valuable time, effort, and money on AOBRDs which are going to be replaced with ELDs within 24 months.